AASF-IIITM/AASF-IIITM/CONTRIBUTING.md

-# Contributing to Source AASF Projects
+# Contributing to AASF IIITM Projects

 Thanks for your interest in improving the projects!
-This document provides a step-by-step guide for general contributions to Source AASF porjcets.
+This document provides a step-by-step guide for general contributions to AASF IIITM porjcets.

 ## Communications